Feyerabend/bb/workbook/ch02/cuda/HIGHLEV.md

 are *tightly coupled* with specialised hardware to maximise performance.

 FPGAs (Field-Programmable Gate Arrays) offer another promising direction.
-Unlike ixed-function chips, FPGAs can be reprogrammed to implement hardware acceleration for specific high-level languages or frameworks.
+Unlike dedicated chips, FPGAs can be reprogrammed to implement hardware acceleration for specific high-level languages or frameworks.
 This flexibility bridges the gap between general-purpose processors and custom-designed hardware.
 High-level parallel programming languages like *OpenCL*, *CUDA*, and even domain-specific languages can be